CLI Tools

 defaults.

-This tools can be used to:
+This tool can be used to:

 - help you install CLA-Bot